growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 Assign `SLACK_SIGNING_SECRET` and `SLACK_BOT_TOKEN` with the values you checked.

 #### Continuity check

 1. Click **Test connection** and input the Slack channel to which invited GROWI-Bot.
   ![slack-bot-test-introduction](../../../.vuepress/public/assets/images/slack-bot-test-introduction.png)

 2. Click on the **Test** button.

 - In case of success
   '**Successfully sent to Slack workspace.**' will be displayed at Logs.
 Green checkmarks will appear in red circles.
 Check the channel to which you invited GROWI-Bot.
   - GROWI side
     ![slack-bot-test-success](../../../.vuepress/public/assets/images/slack-bot-test-success.png)
   - Slack side
     ![slack-bot-test-success-at-slack-app](../../../.vuepress/public/assets/images/slack-bot-test-success-at-slack-app.png)

 - In case of failure
   Error logs will be displayed.
 Correct the contents of the logs.
   - e.g.
     if you have not invited GROWI-Bot to the Slack channel or inputted the wrong channel, **Channel_not_found** error will be displayed in the logs.
 Please make sure that GROWI-Bot has been invited to the Slack channel, and the channel name has been inputted appropriately.

     ![slack-bot-test-channel-not-found](../../../.vuepress/public/assets/images/slack-bot-test-channel-not-found.png)

 ### Official bot settings

 (TBD)

-### Check the connected GROWI.
+### Check the connected GROWI

 By typing /growi status, you can see the GROWI that is connected to the Slack workspace.
 ![slack-bot-growi-status](../../../.vuepress/public/assets/images/slack-bot-growi-status.png)

 ### Custom bot with proxy settings

 (TBD)

-### Check the connected GROWI.
+### Check the connected GROWI

 By typing /growi status, you can see the GROWI that is connected to the Slack workspace.
 ![slack-bot-growi-status](../../../.vuepress/public/assets/images/slack-bot-growi-status.png)